Provincial Nursing Float Pool

 Frequently Asked Questions

-What is the pay scale for Provincial Float Pool positions
+What is the pay scale for Provincial Float Pool positions?

 The pay scale for float pool positions will be commensurate to the successful applicant’s level of training and years of experience.